A high-powered, low resource toolkit for your data

-Unleash the full power of your hardware to snappily process your extremely large multidimensional datasets in memory or on disk.
+Unleash the full power of your hardware to snappily process your big multidimensional arrays either in memory or on disk.

 - Automatic data compression in-memory or on disk